dynamiqs/dynamiqs/docs/tutorials/closed-system.md

 ```

-If you want to know more about the available solvers or the different options, head to the [sesolve()][dynamiqs.sesolve] API documentation.
+If you want to know more about the available solvers or the different options, head to the [sesolve()](../python_api/solvers/sesolve.html) API documentation.